leblancr/real_deal_api/README.md

 3. Register New Account Endpoint - Lesson 5
-    Associates new account with user, generates jwt and id. post http://localhost:4000/api/accounts/create
+    Associates new account with user, generates jwt and id. post http://localhost:4000/api/accounts/create {"account": {"email": "client6@proton.me", "hash_password": "our_password6"}
-    {"email": "client5@proton.me", "hash_password": "our_password5"}

 4. Sign In (Authenticate) Account Endpoint - Lesson 6
-    Returns generates jwt and id
+    Generates/returns jwt and id
     post http://localhost:4000/api/accounts/sign_in
-    {"account": {"email": "client5@proton.me", "hash_password": "our_password5"}}
+    {"email": "client5@proton.me", "hash_password": "our_password5"}

-5. Protected Endpoints - Lesson 7
-    Get account using Guardian plugs that check for token.
+5. Protected Endpoints, get account by id - Lesson 7 Get account using Guardian plugs that check for token.
     Id in url not body.
-Need to add token to header or Authorization. get http://localhost:4000/api/accounts/by_id/beb713fe-4982-4221-a24d-b057aaf92be6
+Need to add bearer token to header or Authorization. get http://localhost:4000/api/accounts/by_id/beb713fe-4982-4221-a24d-b057aaf92be6
     {"email": "client5@proton.me", "hash_password": "our_password5"}